Gatlinburg, Tennessee, USA town skyline in the Smoky Mountains.

 West from the Parkway is Newfound Gap Road, weaving for 31 miles through the park.
 A few “must-see” stops in the park include:

-1. Clingmans Dome: Stand atop the park’s (and Tennessee’s) highest point at 6,643 feet.
+1. Kuwohi (formerly known as Clingmans Dome): Stand atop the park’s (and Tennessee’s) highest point at 6,643 feet.
 On a clear day, witness breathtaking 360-degree views across seven states!

 2. Cades Cove: Take a step back in time in this 6,800-acre valley.
 Follow the 11-mile scenic loop road past historic homesteads, spot grazing deer and wild turkeys, and soak in the serene beauty of untouched nature.